 The location of the job is also detailed.
-This is especially important if you seek employment with a large hospital or a group with multiple locations.
+This is especially important if you seek employment with a large hospital or medical group with multiple locations.

 There are two primary types of physician compensation: fixed and variable.

-Most new physicians can expect their contract to include a fixed compensation rate.
+Most new physicians can expect their contracts to include a fixed compensation rate.
 Variable compensation is usually reserved for physicians with years of expertise.

 If your compensation rate is tied to specific expectations, the document should describe that as well.

-For example, you might be contractually obligated to see x amount of patients per month or bill patients x amount of dollars per visit.
+For example, you might be contractually obligated to see a certain amount of patients per month or bill patients a set amount of dollars per visit.
 Some compensation packages are tied directly to these types of requirements while others are not.

-Some packages include other benefits such as liability or disability insurance.
-In some instances, your potential employer may even agree to pay for licensing fees.
-They might even offer to help you pay student loans!
+Some packages include other benefits such as malpractice tail coverage or disability insurance.
+In some instances, your potential employer may even agree to pay for licensing fees or to help you pay student loans!

 Malpractice Insurance Provisions